edwinbischoff/edwinbischoff.github.io/docs/broaderimpact.markdown

 <!--                 ## Timeline Styling ##               -->
 <!-- ## ############################################## ## -->

-        .timeline { /* This creates the space to the left of our timeline-item where teh date and other content can be placed */
+        .timeline { /* This creates the space to the left of our timeline-item where the date and other content can be placed */
           position: relative;
         }